jaoeul/gingersnap/README.md

 A binary that uses syscalls will not work in a pure CPU emulator.
-We can bypass this problem either by running the entire OS in the emulator, or by implementing a function of our own for every syscalled called by the target binary.
+We can bypass this problem either by running the entire OS in the emulator, or by implementing a function of our own for every syscall called by the target binary.

 ## State reset functionality
-To restart the binary quickly in userspace (without having to use any kind of syscall) we simple revert the state of the CPU and memory to its initial state, present before execution started.
+To restart the binary quickly in userspace (without having to use any kind of syscall) we simply revert the state of the CPU and memory to its initial state, present before execution started.